borisdj/EFCore.BulkExtensions/CONTRIBUTING.md

 👍 First off, thanks for taking the time to contribute! 👍<br>
 Working together we can make a better tool for everyone.

-## Code of Conduct

-This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.

 ### Where do I go from here?

 If you've noticed a bug or have an idea about new feature you can open a issue.